ipython/ipython/docs/source/interactive/autoawait.rst

 :mod:`asyncio`, but integration with other libraries is provided.
 In particular we provide experimental integration with the ``curio`` and ``trio`` library.

-You can switch current integration by using the ``c.InteractiveShell.loop_runner`` option or the ``autoawait <name integration>`` magic.
+You can switch the current integration by using the ``c.InteractiveShell.loop_runner`` option or the ``autoawait <name integration>`` magic.